 Memorials are meant to commemorate the deceased person.
 They act as historical touchstones preserving information about the departed.

 Through memorials, people show the value and importance of the person who expired.
-Hence it is considered as a final gift and is precious.
+Hence it is precious and often considered as a final gift.

 So, one of the ways through which people can express more is with the use of QR Codes.
 With QR Codes in almost every field today, it is not a surprise to spot a QR Code on a memorial.

-Funeral companies in developed nations such as USA, UK, and Denmark are already using QR Codes on memorials.
+In fact, various funeral homes in nations such as the USA and UK are already using QR Codes on memorials.

 A. QR Codes: A brief